Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Geometric height bounds --- proof of Theorem

 \begin{s-and-d} Given a $\cC$-integral point $γ : T → Σ_T ⊂ X$ of the pair $(X,D)$, we consider the preimage $c^{-1}Σ_T ⊆ \what{X}$ and choose a component $Σ_{\what{T}} ⊂ c^{-1}Σ_T$ that dominates $Σ_T$.
 Denoting its normalisation by $\what{γ} : \what{T} → Σ_{\what{T}}$, we obtain a commutative diagram as follows:

 Since $Σ_{\what{T}}$ is not contained in $\supp \what{D}$ by assumption, we may consider the map $d\,\what{γ}_𝒜$ defined above. \end{s-and-d}

-\begin{rem}[The morphism $α$ is nearly always separable] The morphism $c$ is separable and therefore generically étale.
+\begin{rem}[The morphism $α$ is nearly always separable] Recall the assumption that the morphism $γ$ of Setting~\ref{setting:6-4} is birational onto its image and hence generically étale onto its image.
+By base change, \cite[Prop.~3.3.c]{Milne80}, the same will hold for $\what{γ}$.
+The morphism $c$ is separable and generically étale as well.
+Unless $\img γ$ is contained in the closed set of $X$ over which $c$ fails to be étale, the composition $c◦\what{γ}$ thus is generically étale onto its image, \cite[Prop.~3.3.b]{Milne80}, and then so is $α$, \cite[Cor.~3.6]{Milne80}.
 In particular, there are (up to reparametrisation) at most finitely many $\cC$-integral points $γ$ whose associated morphisms $α : \what{T} → T$ are inseparable. \end{rem}

 We aim to understand the image of the map $dα: α^* ω_T → ω_{\what{T}}$ and to compare it to other sheaves of differentials on $\what{T}$.
 The following computation will be key.

 \begin{computation}[Local computation] In Setting~\ref{setting:6-4}, assume that the morphism $α$ is separable and let $p_{\what{T}} ∈ \what{T}$ be any given closed point, with image $p_T := α(p_{\what{T}}) ∈ T$.
 Choose uniformising parameters $\what{t} ∈ 𝒪_{\what{T}, p_{\what{T}}}$ and $t ∈ 𝒪_{T, p_{T}}$ and write $a := \ord_{p_{\what{T}}} α^* t$, so that $α^* t = \what{t}^a·\what{u}$, where $\what{u} ∈ 𝒪_{\what{T}, p_{\what{T}}}$ is a unit.
 Then